 Erik Scollon takes on the histories and traditions of ceramics by reworking the techniques of blue and white porcelain, upending our associations with the color saturated world of ceramic hobby glazes, and by creating performative and participatory projects centered on ceramics or ceramic objects.
 By moving from porcelain to stoneware, high fire to low fire, functional to sculptural, object oriented to performance, he investigates issues of taste, class, gender, and queerness.

-A committed educator, Scollon teaches at the University of California at Berkeley and at California College of the Arts.
-He has worked alongside people ages seven to seventy through workshops, demonstrations and many years spent teaching at The Berkeley Art Studio in Berkeley, California.
+A committed educator, Scollon is an Associate Professor and Chair of the First Year CORE Studio Program at California College of the Arts.
+He has worked alongside people ages seven to seventy through workshops, demonstrations and many years spent teaching in the Department of Art Practice at UC Berkeley as well as the The Berkeley Art Studio in Berkeley, California.

 Collaboration is a keen interest of Scollon’s work and he has cooperated with Amanda Curreri on their artist run publication Color&Color, created the ceramics performance collective The Brick Factory with Nicole Burisch, Tom Myers and Summer Zickefoose, as well as working with audiences and his students on a variety of ceramics based participatory projects.